DSPN/kubernetes-dse-gke/README.md

 # kubernetes-dse-gke
-Deploy DataStax Enterprise (DSE) cluster on a Kubernetes cluster
+Deploy DataStax Enterprise (DSE) cluster on a Kubernetes cluster (Local & GKE)

-This project provides a set of sample Kubernetes yamls to provision DataStax Enterprise in a Kubernetes cluster environment on various cloud platforms for experimental only.
+This project provides a set of sample Kubernetes yamls to provision DataStax Enterprise in a Kubernetes cluster environment on your local machine or a GKE cluster for experimental only.
 It uses "default" namespace in Kubernetes and sample cloud provider's storage class definition.
-You would modify the yamls according to your own deployment requirements such as namespace, storage device type, cloud provider zone, etc.
+You would modify the yamls according to your own deployment requirements such as namespace, storage device type, etc.

 #### Prerequisites:
 * Tools including wget, kubectl have already been installed on your machine to execute our yamls.